 The new roundabout junction will create a new gateway to the village approaching from the A38 to the southeast and will help to control traffic speeds on Fradley Lane, a concern cited in recent Parish Council minutes.
 A speed limit change is proposed to the south of the proposed roundabout so that the posted speed limit is 30mph along the site frontage on Fradley Lane.

-A new bus stop will be provided on Church Lane to enable residents at the new neighbourhood to access existing bus services.
+A new bus stop will be provided on Church Lane, and a bus turning loop will be provided within the development to enable the bus route to be extended into the development, enabling residents at the new neighbourhood to access existing bus services.

 The site is currently largely comprised of improved agricultural land, which is of relatively low value in terms of biodiversity.
 The retention of existing trees and hedgerows, along with the planting of hundreds of new trees and other plants and the use of SuDS features to create new wetland features, will create new habitats.
 This will significantly boost the biodiversity value of the site, delivering Biodiversity Net Gain (BNG) in excess of both national and local level requirements.
 This means that the development will deliver at least 10% BNG above the baseline unit value, and at least 20% above the biodiversity unit value of any habitats lost, through the retention and enhancement of existing habitats.